matplotlib/mplfinance/CONTRIBUTING.md

 ## Fork Clone Workflow
 - The standard workflow for contributing on GitHub is called **Fork/Clone**.
 For those who may not be familiar, here is a brief summary and some reference links.
   - *We assume you are familiar with **git** basics: `git clone`, `git commit`, etc*.
-- Note: a "Fork" is just a `git clone` *that is created on, and that lives on, GitHub*.
+- Note: a "Fork" is just a `git clone` *that is created on, and that lives on, GitHub.com*.
 You create a fork using the **Fork** button on GitHub: This allows GitHub to track the relationship between the original github repository, and your Fork.
+(In that sense a "fork" is slightly more than just a plain "clone", but only as much as GitHub.com adds some tracking and other minor features to make integration easier).
 - The basic workflow is:
   1. Create a **Fork** of the mplfinance repository.
 (See references below for details.)
 The fork will exist under *your* github account.
   2. **Clone** *your* Fork to your local machine (`git clone`).